dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 nations.head()
 ```

 It's nothing too in-depth in terms of data exploration.

-This is enough for me to better understand the data to use for D3.js.
+This is information is enough to better understand the data to use for D3.js.

 It gets you the **variables** in the data (from the column values), what **min** and **max** values to expect for scales and **what the data looks like** in a more human-readable form.